 It targets belly fat in particular, which is a major problem spot for many women, and is linked to serious health problems (2).

-Cinnamon benefits the body by also making it more sensitive to insulin (3), which helps prevent extra fat storage.
+The health benefits of cinnamon also include making the body more sensitive to insulin (3), which helps prevent extra fat storage.
 More importantly, though, this also helps protect your body against diabetes and can help diabetics manage their blood sugar levels (4) to stay healthier.

 Another way cinnamon benefits you is by mimicking the sweetness of sugar, without wreaking havoc on your glucose levels.
 In fact, it improves them (5)!